anencka/CAREScanProForma3/REFACTORING_PROGRESS.md

 7. ✅ Refactored the Exams Tab into ui/exams_tab.py
 8. ✅ Refactored the Other Expenses Tab into ui/other_expenses_tab.py
 9. ✅ Refactored the Summary Plots Tab into ui/plots_tab.py
+10. ✅ Refactored the Comprehensive ProForma Tab into ui/comprehensive_tab.py

 ### In Progress